axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

 * Set of mark templates to be created
 * Optional repeatable part
 * Course templates may contain mark templates that aren't part of the defined sequence
-* For every mark template that is part of the sequence, a distinct role name need to be provided
+* For every mark template that is part of the sequence, a distinct mark role need to be provided
-    * Distinct means it is a bijective mapping of marks in the sequence and role names
+    * Distinct means it is a bijective mapping of marks in the sequence and mark roles
-    * The role name may the same as the mark template being mapped
+    * The mark role may the same as the mark template being mapped

 ### Mark role

-A mark role defines the purpose of a mark used in the waypoint sequences of a regatta course or course template and allows to swap out marks or mark templates without changing the the effective waypoint sequence.
-Having this a course template and regatta course may define a compatible waypoint sequence while being based on different mark definitions.
+A mark role defines the purpose of a mark used in the waypoint sequences of a regatta course or course template and allows users to swap out marks or mark templates without changing the the effective waypoint sequence.
+Having this, a course template and regatta course may define a compatible waypoint sequence while being based on different mark definitions.

 ### Course configuration